misut/rust_practice/README.md

   - e.g) `let tup: (i32, f64, u8) = (500, 6.4, 1);`
 - Rust supports pattern matching to destructure a tuple value.
   - e.g) `let (x, y, z) = tup;`
-- Rust also supports direct access to a tuple element by using a period.
+- Rust also supports direct access to a tuple element by using a period, `.`.
   - e.g) `let six_point_four = tup.1;`
 - Arrays also have a fixed length.
   - Every element of an array must have the same type.